1949 Lausanne Conference: Other issues

 Besides the delegations representing Israel and the Arab states, there were three delegations representing the refugees.
 Included were members of the General Refugee Congress that had been formed in Ramallah in March 1949.
 Other notable representatives were members of the Jaffa and District Inhabitants Committee.

-While the main issue at Lausanne was the fate of the refugees, also some of the issues relating to refugee property were discussed.
+While the main issue discussed at Lausanne was the fate of the refugees, also some of the issues relating to refugee property were discussed.
 The Israelis "explained the activities of the Custodian of Absentee Property".
 The discussion covered whether property issues could be addressed separately from the overall Arab–Israeli conflict, Israeli counter claims for war damages, the fate of the refugee orange groves, and the fate of refugee bank accounts blocked in Israel.
 Israel insisted on discussing the refugee and the property issue only as a part of the resolution of the entire conflict, while the Arabs insisted on dealing with the refugee issues separately, on their repatriation.